-Update: I am now a competitor to the Magoosh GRE video course: I just published a GRE verbal course called GRE Verbal Precision.
-So you should take my review of Magoosh's GRE course with a grain of salt. :) But I seriously think my GRE video course is worth considering for four reasons.
+Sooooo.... you should probably take my review of Magoosh's GRE course with a grain of salt. :) But I think my GRE video course is worth considering for four reasons.

 2. I get to the point.
 My GRE verbal video course is a lot shorter than Magoosh's GRE verbal video course.
 This is a good thing; quality > quantity.